 If you are theology student, it is a great time to get in the mix.
 One from TEDS, I know, is about to publish an extended engagement with one of the theological questions raised by this work.
 If you are looking for a good topic, I’d love to hear more about your interests.
 There might be some interesting connection points.
 The way I see it, questions about human origins bring us to the grand question: What does it mean to be Human?
 This is a central nexus of just about everything including theology and science.
 We want to support the work of theologians like you as you get interested here.

 So, I hope that is a helpful start @TaylorS.
-Let me know if you’d like to see a copy of my Dabar paper, or be a reader on the manuscript I’m working on: Starting My Book.
+Let me know if you’d like to see a copy of my Dabar paper, or be a reader on the manuscript I’m working on: Calling for Beta Readers.
 Welcome to the conversation too.
 I’m looking forward to learning from you.

 Wow, @swamidass… nice details in the post above!

 Wow!
 This is great information!
 Thank you so much for taking the time.
 I would love to see your Dabar paper if you are willing to share.
 I’m going to look at all the links you shared too.

 I like the idea of Adam being created in a special way, just as Jesus was, tightening the typology.
 You are opening my eyes.

 Possibly naive question: If Adam and Eve were created de novo, without connection to the prior human population, doesn’t that result in the deceptive God scenario?